Travel to Brighton from London Victoria with Southern trains.

 Things to do in Brighton

-Once a favourite destination of George IV, Brighton has a cluster of historic sights that should all be at the top of your must-see list.
+Whether you’re seeking active adventure or a relaxing retreat, there are plenty of things to do in Brighton that are sure to please.
+Once a favourite destination of George IV, Brighton has a cluster of historic sites that should all be at the top of your must-see list.

 And after dark, take your pick from traditional pubs such as The Cricketers or pull an all-nighter at one of Brighton’s many clubs.
-Some of the most popular include Shooshh, Proud Cabaret and Komedia.
+There are some great places to dance the night away, including Shooshh, Proud Cabaret and Komedia.